danjlawson/pcapred-script/README.md

 - .val # Contains the PC eigenvalues as output by flashpca_x86-64 --outval
 - .load.gz # Contains the SNP weights from the PC eigenvalues as output by flashpca_x86-64 --outload (then gzipped)

-From these, we can predict the PCs of any external data file that has a large number of overlapping SNPs with the reference, and perform essesntial QC
+From these, we can predict the PCs of any external data file that has a large number of overlapping SNPs with the reference, and perform essesntial QC.

 ### Your data